openharmony-research/openharmony-research.github.io/tutorial.md

   </div>
   <div class="media-left__content">
     <strong>Diogo Behrens</strong>
-    <p>Behrens is the director of Dresden OS Kernel Lab at HW Dresden Research Center.
+    <p>Diogo Behrens is the director of Dresden OS Kernel Lab at HW Dresden Research Center.
 Before joining HW in 2019, Diogo was software engineer with focus on stream data processing.
 He holds a PhD from TU Dresden, Germany.</p>
   </div>
 </div>